 Zone 8 Bulb Varieties

 Zone 8 is a little too hot for some of the classic bulb varieties you see in more temperate zones.
-But that doesn’t mean growing bulbs in zone 8 is impossible.
+That doesn’t mean growing bulbs in zone 8 is impossible.
 There are plenty of hot weather varieties of the classics (like tulips and daffodils) as well as others that thrive only in hot climates.
 Here are a few:

 - Canna Lily – Long blooming and very tolerant of heat, hardy all winter in zone 8.